Review: The Invasion of Waikato: Te Riri Ki Tainui

 The day I received this book to review coincided with the death of Māori king Tuheitia, which added resonance and relevance to the reading of it.
 Governor George Grey might have set out to exterminate the King movement, to ‘dig round him till he falls of his own accord’, but nothing could be a better illustration of Grey and the British Empire’s failure to do this than the thriving of the King Movement today.

 O’Malley writes that ‘the defining conflict in New Zealand history did not take place on the Western Front, or at Gallipoli, or in North Africa.
 Instead, it happened right here.’
-This book will go a long way towards restoring the Waikato War to its rightful place in our history, and to stimulate discussion about how we can best remember and honour it.
+This book will go a long way towards restoring the Waikato War to its rightful place in our history, and to stimulate discussion about how we can best remember it and reflect on its impacts.

 Sarah Ell is an Auckland-based editor, researcher and writer, with a BA in History from Massey University and a Masters of Creative Writing from the University of Auckland.